manasa9544/antigravity-todo-app/README.md

-# antigravity-todo-app
+# Antigravity Todo App

-Todo List Web App created as part of Mindmatrix Internship using Google Antigravity
+This project was created as part of the Mindmatrix Internship using Google Antigravity.

+## Features
+- Add tasks
+- Delete tasks
+- Simple Todo List interface

+## Technologies Used
+- Python
+- Flask
+- HTML

+## Author
+Manasa M